David Manley QC

 (ii) Hughes v.
 South Lakeland DC EWHC 3979 (Admin);

 David has both promoted and resisted proposals in many areas of environmental law including combined heat and power plants, rendering plants and landfill sites.
 He advises in respect of nuisance claims.
 Most recently he has had reported major appeals in respect of the Arpley landfill site and the Butterley Reservoir.
-He is retained by Lancashire and North Yorkshire Councils to give ongoing advice in respect of fracking issues.
+He recently sat through the two-day determiantion of the North Yorkshire fracking planning application giving advice to the LPA.

 Significant Reported Cases